stfx-theU/Bylaws/Appendix E - Executive Terms of Reference.md

     3. Student Orientation Committee (SOC) , as a voting member;
     4. Homecoming Committee, as a voting member;
     5. Performing Arts Committee, as a voting member;
-    6. Recruitment Campaign Committee;
-    7. Students’ Union Representative Council, as a non-voting member.
+    6. Students’ Union Representative Council, as a non-voting member.

 14. The VP-Activities and Events shall perform all other functions as requested by the President of the Students’ Union.